maxron84/Terminal-Chat-Program/docs/DOCKER_DEPLOYMENT.md

 # 🐳 Docker Deployment Guide

-Complete guide for deploying Vibe Cozy Chat using Docker and Docker Compose.
+Complete guide for deploying Terminal Chat using Docker and Docker Compose.

 ## Table of Contents